How to Create a Vision Board Journal

-Learn how to use a vision board and enjoy some of following benefits:
+Learn how to use a vision board and enjoy some of the following benefits:

 2. Goal setting

-To create a visual board one needs to think what she or he wants to achieve and that will help clarify your goals and the path to achieve them.
+To create a visual board you need to think about what you want to achieve and that will help clarify your goals and the path to achieve them.

 3. Decision making

 Your board will help you make decisions that are more aligned with your goals.